ktarbet/ktarbet.github.io/horse/valdez.md

  * Equitation
  * Reining

 Throughtout the clinic Lawrence taught that this is all is all about painting a pretty picture.
-The overall picture is a BIG deal.
+The overall picture is a BIG deal. equitation and showmanship are traditionally more so judged on the rider/handler.
+But you and your horse must be a good team to achive a great picture.

 ## Showmanship
-Showmanship is all done on the ground - no in the saddle.
+Showmanship is all done on the ground - none in the saddle.
 According to Valdez You and your Horse must be well groomed.
 You need to see the judge and the judge needs to see you.
-Showmanship is all about judging you and not much of the horse.
+Showmanship is all about judging you and not much of the horse. your number must be visible.

-Follow the quarter system when a judge inspects your horse.
+Follow the quarter system while a judge inspects your horse.
 You are always looking a the judge and move into the quadrant of the horse next to where the judge is.
 Imagine a line extending along the back of the horse.
 When the judge crosses that line you need to be moving with him -- so now you are dancing with your horse and with the judge.
 When the judge is near the front of the horse you move to the opposite side -- when he is near the back of the horse you are on the same side (cross with the judge).
 Lawrence was very helpful and had fun teaching the youth this dance.

 some tips:

  * when you lead a horse start off with the food closest to the horse.
  * the smoother your dance with the horse the better.
  * always acknowledge the judge and wait to be acknowledged
- * wait for the judge to ack you with nod.
+ * wait for the judge to acknowledge you with nod.
  * slow down, don't rush
  * your toes should be pointed toward the horses from shoulder.
  * if you horse is almost setup perfect don't fuss too much you may make it worse